51Degrees/51Degrees-PatternWrapper-Python/README.rst

 FiftyOneDegrees-Pattern for Python Version 3.1.1.1
 ==================================================

+Please note that this repository is no longer actively maintained.
+Instead, please use the C-Extension found here: <https://github.com/51Degrees/Device-Detection/tree/master/python>.

 This is a Python wrapper for 51Degrees Device Detection library.

 It requires a recent Pattern database file from 51Degrees.